Cheap Eats in Reykjavík - Meals for about 1000 ISK / under 10$

 While Reykjavik has its fair share of gourmet restaurants and chic bars, there’s plenty of foodie options for travelers on a budget.

 To help you save money, we’ve compiled a list of our favorite budget bites in Reykjavik.
-We’ve tried to keep all our recommendations under 1000 krona (about $10-US), but sometimes you just have to treat yourself, spend a tiny bit more and enjoy some foodie delights.
+We’ve tried to keep all our recommendations around 1000 krona (under $10US), but sometimes you just have to treat yourself, spend a tiny bit more and enjoy some foodie delights.

 Savory Snacks & Fast Food